Posted Mar 03, 2010, 12:50pm EST by Heesun Wee

 He notes for some people, it might be more enriching and productive to go to college later in life.

-To be sure, college grads typically get higher paying jobs and are expected to earn $800,000 more over the course of a lifetime vs. workers who didn’t go to college, according to College Board.
+To be sure, college grads typically get higher-paying jobs and are expected to earn $800,000 more over the course of a lifetime vs. workers who didn’t go to college, according to the College Board.

 100K for a degree: But with four years of college costing $104,000 on average (including books and tuition) and the average college student graduating with $23,000 in debt, Altucher argues it’s time to rethink the value of four years of higher education, especially right after high school.
 He believes the vast majority of HS grads would be better off if tuition money was invested for them instead, as detailed here, or used to fund a new business or other “educational” endeavors like travel.

 Note, that $104,000 figure is just the average total cost — and that’s just for now.
 Faced with budget shortfalls, costs are surging, particularly at public schools, while degrees at top private colleges can cost upwards of $200,000.

 Altucher notes the cost of college in the U.S. has risen 10 fold during the last 30 years, compared to a six-fold increase for health care and three-fold for inflation overall.
 “College, not only is it a scam, but the college presidents know it.
 That’s why they keep raising tuition greater than health care or inflation costs,” he says.